NathanThai2201/Tweetbook-backup/README.md

-# This repository is a backup of a twitter CLI clone, this was made for a university project.
+This repository is a backup of a twitter CLI clone, this was made for a university project.

-Collaborators:

-  Nathan Thai

-  Muhammed Rayyan Rashid

-  Kevin Frito Thekkudan

-  Samrathjit Sandhu
+Collaborators included in design docs

 How to use MongoDB:
 1. Run `./setup.sh <port number> <JSON path>` on the command line where the port number is used to connect to the mongoDB server